morse-simulator/morse/doc/morse/user/sensors/stereo_unit.rst

 A stereo unit needs to be the parent of one or more :doc:`cameras <video_camera>`.
 Otherwise, it does no useful function.

+The movement of the stereo unit is implemented by making it the child of a :doc:`Pan-Tilt unit <../actuators/ptu>` actuator.